-On Demand Interconnect (ODI) for Equinix allows customers to connect to Equinix Fabric locations directly from the Colt On Demand platform, via a fully automated real time SDN interconnect.
+On Demand Interconnect (ODI) allows customers to connect to Equinix Fabric locations directly from the Colt On Demand platform, via a fully automated real time SDN interconnect.

-ODI for Equinix allows customers that are on the Equinix Fabric to seamlessly connect to 900+ data centres and 29,000+ enterprise buildings that are directly connected to the Colt fibre network to provide a simplified end-end network experience.
+ODI allows customers that are on the Equinix Fabric to seamlessly connect to 1000+ data centres and 29,000+ enterprise buildings that are directly connected to the Colt fibre network to provide a simplified end-end network experience.

-Customers can interconnect to the Equinix Fabric in Amsterdam, Frankfurt, London, Singapore and Tokyo and connectivity is based on layer 2 point to point connectivity (similar to data centre, Ethernet and Cloud On Demand connections).
+Customers can interconnect to the Equinix Fabric in Amsterdam, Frankfurt, Paris, London, Hong Kong, Singapore and Tokyo.
+Connectivity is based on layer 2 point to point connectivity (similar to Ethernet or Cloud On Demand connections).

 On Demand Interconnect for Equinix provides an enhanced provisioning experience compared to traditional data centre cross connects.

 |Turn up experience||Usually positive, but issues can occur (e.g. TX/RX ports need to be swapped)||Fully automated|

 An example use case is a customer that wants to connect their enterprise office location to their Equinix Fabric port.
 This customer need would normally be fulfilled via a physical fibre cross connect between dedicated ports on both the Equinix Fabric and service provider platforms within the Equinix data centre.

 On Demand Interconnect allows customers to bypass this traditional way of provisioning services, and interconnect with Colt in a seamless manner via SDN-enabled automation.